 - Refreshment and Succession Planning.
 By annually identifying and mapping individual skillsets, backgrounds and experiences against those required to further the interests of the Company and its stockholders, the Board naturally engages in refreshment and succession planning for the Board.
 Following these annual evaluations, in 2014 and again in 2015, we engaged a professional director search firm to conduct searches which resulted in the appointment of three new directors, including two women.
-In addition, the annual skillset mapping in fiscal 2015 led us to identify an opportunity to strengthen our Board's skills and experience in areas of particular importance to the success of our strategic initiatives.
-As a result, in March 2016, we appointed John E. Bachman to our Board.
-Mr. Bachman brings years of experience in the development and oversight of business strategies and the operational leadership of a large complex organization. - Diversity and Tenure.
+In addition, the annual skillset mapping in fiscal 2015 led us to identify an opportunity to strengthen our Board's skills and experience in areas of particular importance to the success of our strategic initiatives. - Diversity and Tenure.
 Our Board believes that the diversity in gender, thinking, experience, background and approach resulting from its policy of refreshment and succession planning enhances Board leadership, deliberations and decision making, and are critical to the Board's acting as a creative and problem solving body.
 A goal of our refreshment and succession planning activities is also to have our directors be representative of our customers; over 90% of our customers are women and four of our Board members are women.
 We also have a mix of relatively new and longer-tenured directors providing the Board with fresh perspectives and the benefit of experience.
 The average tenure of our independent directors is 3.35 years. - Board Membership Criteria.
 Our Corporate Governance Guidelines identify the characteristics expected of all directors.
 These include independence, integrity, high personal and professional ethics, sound business judgment, and the ability and willingness to commit sufficient time to the Board.
 In evaluating the suitability of individual Board members, the Board takes into account many factors, including the disciplines relevant to the success of a publicly traded apparel specialty retail company in today's business environment, understanding of the Company's strategy and business, educational and professional background, personal accomplishment, and gender, age, and diversity.
 The Board evaluates each director in the context of the Board as a whole, with the objective of assembling a group of directors that can best contribute to the success of the Company and represent stockholder interests through the exercise of sound judgment, using its diversity of skills and experience.